mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 out `Connections <#connection>`_ while establishing a `Connection
 <#connection>`_.

+If connection establishment fails due to a network error drivers SHOULD mark the error as `retryable <../retryable-writes/retryable-writes.rst#retryablewriteerror-labels>`_.

 Before a given `Connection <#connection>`_ is returned from checkOut, it must be marked as "in use", and the pool's availableConnectionCount MUST be decremented.